Bizagi supports integration with an Identity provider featuring federation services.

 Before you move on, make sure:

-1. You have a setup Identity provider which supports the WS-Federation Passive Protocol or the SAML 2.0 standard (i.e Active Directory Federation Services, Ping Federate).
+1. You have a setup Identity provider which supports the WS-Federation Passive Protocol such as Microsoft ADFS.

 2. Both your Identity provider and your Bizagi Work portal is setup using the HTTPS protocol.

-You will need to have the corresponding valid SSL server certificates (up-to-date and issued by a certificate authority).
+You will need to have the corresponding valid SSL/TLS server certificate for this (up-to-date and issued by a Certificate authority).

-Certified and recommended versions to use Federated Authentication in Bizagi are:
+The recommended version to use Federated Authentication in Bizagi is ADFS version 3.0.

 What you need to do